 When should I complete a FAFSA, and how long will it be until I get a response?

 As soon as possible!
+The FAFSA should be available starting in October of each year as of 2025.
 The earlier in the year that you apply, the quicker you will get a response.
 Conversely, the later in the year you apply, the longer it will take to get a response.
 Depending on the time of year during which you are applying, there may be multiple FAFSA applications available for different academic years.
 Please ensure that you are applying for the academic year for which your scholarship will be awarded.
-For instance, if you are applying for a scholarship that will be awarded for Fall 2021 – Spring 2022, you should complete with 2021–2022 FAFSA application that becomes available in October 2020.
+For instance, if you are applying for a scholarship that will be awarded for funding for the 2025-2026 academic year, you should complete with 2025-2026 FAFSA application.

 What is a college aid award letter?